Scottish Water sanctions biggest ever solar project investment

 We are proud to have been picked to be part of this landmark work.

 Solar Project Investment

 Scottish Water has boosted its commitment to renewable energy by pledging a £9m pot to fund solar power projects over the next three years.

-The deal, set up by the utility’s subsidiary Scottish Water Horizons Ltd, has been hailed as a way of enhancing the environment, reducing carbon emissions and cutting costs.
+The deal was set up by the utility’s subsidiary Scottish Water Horizons Ltd. It is a way of enhancing the environment, reducing carbon emissions and cutting costs.

-Four contractors are now lined up to develop, design and install solar panels – also known as photovoltaic (PV) cells – at Scottish Water assets across the nation.
+Four contractors are now lined up to develop, design and install solar panels.
+The installation will be in Scottish Water assets across the nation.

 Andrew Macdonald, Head of Scottish Water Horizons Ltd, said: “This investment further demonstrates Scottish Water’s commitment to reducing energy costs and ultimately keeping bills as low as possible for customers.

 “Through use of technologies such as solar panels, several of our water works can now generate at least all – and in some cases more – of the energy they need to operate.

 “Not only does this benefit Scottish Water but it contributes to national renewable energy targets.

 “We’re pleased to be working with experts in the sector to improve our provision of renewable energy and help maintain Scottish Water’s place as one of the best value providers of water in the UK.”